luismcsoul/the-sustainable-republic/README.md

 The farms are currently a system of linear exploitation to perpetuate stability within archaic models of supremasy and titulage (note how the word royal means both real/fact and kingship) while at the same time keep as many 'undesirables' outside of the borders.
 Outsiders, are useful as producers and consumers, but not as peers.
-The concept of 'kind' is as restricted as possible in terms of proximity in the biological evolution kingdom, country of origin, race, gender, age, religious, political and sport affiliations.
+The concept of 'kind' is as restricted as possible in terms of proximity in the biological evolutionary kingdom, country of origin, race, gender, age, religious, political and sport affiliations.
 This goes with the fact that people are forced to identify themselves within these categories despite not wanting to be labeled or disminished.
 The restriction of reality/check images/facts is essential: the animals being killed, the indigenous peoples being killed and the local environmental activists being killed must be censored and silenced in order to keep the overall streamline model working.